ahsantahseen/Chat-App-v2/README.md

 # Chat-App-v2

-Perfect for your disposible comunications.
+Perfect for your disposible communications.

 Developed using: